-- This research project seeks to gain a better understanding of the influence of gender identity on the quality of life and health of TGD adolescents and young adults (AYAs) (15 to 20 years old) and their families, and to identify the risk factors that increase their vulnerability.
+This research project seeks to gain a better understanding of the influence of gender identity on the quality of life and health of TGD adolescents and young adults (AYAs) (15 to 20 years old) and their families, and to identify the risk factors that increase their vulnerability.
 The ultimate aim of this research will be to co-construct intervention and support approaches based on the preferences and needs of TGD AYAs and their families, as well as on the needs of the people who support them.
 In this sense, participatory research methods will be favoured as they enable the sources of marginalisation to be identified, understood, and addressed in close collaboration with communities such as young TGD people.
 Moreover, this participatory approach has the potential to cultivate collaborative relationships among individuals engaged in the lives of these youths with various gender identities.
 This promotes a collective comprehension of the most efficient methods for shaping systems and instigating profound change [65-67].

-This main objective and methodology give rise to three areas of research linked to interdependent secondary objectives: - Qualitative study to address the difficulties and needs of TGD young people by integrating their perspective, knowledge, and experience as well as those around them namely parents, siblings, extended family, and professionals. - To understand and characterise the representations of gender diversity, the lived meaning, and perceptions of TGD AYAs currently living in French-speaking Belgium. - To identify the resources (social, professional and/or other) that young TGD AYAs use and the types of additional support they would need. - To understand and characterise the representations and perceptions of the experiences of young TGD AYAs through the eyes of parents (and extended family) and professionals who accompany them.
+This main objective and methodology give rise to three areas of research linked to interdependent secondary objectives:

-- 2. Quantitative study to be designed on the basis of the results of the qualitative component and designed in collaboration with an expert group.
-This part aims to assess, among other things, whether there is a difference in quality of life, self-confidence, and satisfaction with the support between the different TGD identities through the lens of intersectionality, and if so, to describe the nature of this difference. - To describe and clarify the average scores on outcomes listed above, considering gender diversity beyond binarity. - To describe and clarify the average scores on outcomes above while considering the intersection of different social locations, power relations and experiences. - 3.
+- 1. Qualitative study to address the difficulties and needs of TGD young people by integrating their perspective, knowledge, and experience as well as those around them namely parents, siblings, extended family, and professionals. - To understand and characterise the representations of gender diversity, the lived meaning, and perceptions of TGD AYAs currently living in French-speaking Belgium. - To identify the resources (social, professional and/or other) that young TGD AYAs use and the types of additional support they would need. - To understand and characterise the representations and perceptions of the experiences of young TGD AYAs through the eyes of parents (and extended family) and professionals who accompany them. - 2.
+Quantitative study to be designed on the basis of the results of the qualitative component and designed in collaboration with the expert group.
+This part aims principally to assess whether there is a difference in quality of life, self-confidence, and satisfaction with the support between the different TGD identities through the lens of intersectionality, and if so, to describe the nature of this difference. - To describe and clarify the average scores on outcomes listed above, considering gender diversity beyond binarity. - To describe and clarify the average scores on outcomes above while considering the intersection of different social locations, power relations and experiences. - 3.
 Co-construction to produce recommendations on the basis of the results of the qualitative and quantitative data collection.
-This part aims to build a more inclusive society that considers gender and identity diversity and for improving the support of TGD young people by considering their perspectives, their needs and those of parents (and extended family) and professionals who support them.
+The aim of this section is to help build a more inclusive society that takes into account the diversity of genders and identities, and to improve support for young TGD people by taking into account their perspectives, their needs and those who support them. (parents, extended family, professionals).